Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 In particular the refresh streams are missing.

 To see the summary again you can simply call `bexperiments summary -e 1730998769` with the experiment code.

+For a more detailed query-wise evaluation you can call `dbmsbenchmarker read -r ~/benchmarks/1730998769 -e yes`.

+To inspect result sets you can call `python evaluate.py -r ~/benchmarks/ -e 1730390884 -q 4 resultsets` (here: for query 4).

+To compare result sets you can call `dbmsinspect -r ~/benchmarks -c 1730998769 -q 4` (here: for query 4).
+This shows the differences in result sets only.

 ### Detailed Evaluation